-iPhone 7 vs. iPhone X — Which One Should You Choose?Tatu Koivisto
+The iPhone X vs iPhone 7 – Which One Should You Choose?Tatu Koivisto

-iPhone 7 and iPhone X are now both one of the most popular iPhone models out there.
-Both phones are now much cheaper than they were at their launch. iPhone 7 is in many places more than 50% cheaper compared to iPhone X, but you have to take into consideration that the phone is one year older than iPhone X.
+The iPhone 7 and iPhone X are both currently among the most popular iPhone models available.
+Both phones are also much cheaper now than they were at their launch.
+In many stores, the iPhone 7 is more than 50% cheaper than the iPhone X, which is understandable since it is also one year older than the iPhone X.

-So, should you upgrade to the iPhone X or pick a more affordable iPhone 7?
-Let’s go over some of the differences and see which one is the right fit for you.
+So, should you upgrade to the iPhone X or choose the more affordable iPhone 7?
+Let’s go over some of the differences and see which one is the right one for you.

 Which One Looks Better?